monome/docs/norns/help.md

 If multiple attempts of this combination fail, these options are last resorts:

-- stock norns have a little white button on the rear side which provides a hard reset
+- standard norns have a little white button on the rear side which provides a hard reset

 - shields do not have a reset button, so the only option is to pull power